Akenyon03/ece281-lab3/README.md

 Targeted toward Digilent Basys3.
 Make sure to install the [board files](https://github.com/Xilinx/XilinxBoardStore/tree/2018.2/boards/Digilent/basys3).

 Tested on Windows 11.
+## DOCUMENTATION: I received no aid in completing this assignment
 ---

 ## Build the project